lizmat/Updown/README.md

 ### duration

-An integer indicating the number of seconds of downtime.
+An integer indicating the number of seconds of downtime, or `Any` if the downtime is not ended yet.

 ### ended_at

-A `DateTime` object indicating the moment the downtime appeared to have ended.
+A `DateTime` object indicating the moment the downtime appeared to have ended, or `Any` if the downtime is not ended yet..

 ### error